Murky15/codebase-mirror/code/llvm_example/README.md

 > Then the **linker** patches these two obj files together to satisfy the external dependency on `fib` referenced in `main.cpp`

 ## Handwritten IR
+It's time to finally get our hands dirty and dig into some real IR.
+Let's open up `handwritten_fibonacci.ll`.
+> If you can split-screen `handwritten_fibonacci.ll` and `fibonacci.cpp`, it will help you gain a better conceptual understanding of
+> what the IR is doing because it is just a transcribed version of `fibonacci.cpp` This is handwritten IR that I wrote to replicate `fibonacci.cpp` in LLVM IR.
-> Remember!
-You can use `clang -emit-llvm fibonacci.cpp` to see what the compiler would've done
+> Pro tip: You can use `clang -emit-llvm fibonacci.cpp` to see what the compiler would've done

+Essentially, reading IR is very similar to platform-independent assembly.
+The file is commented to explain basic syntactical and semantic behavior, but for a comprehensive list of all instructions and their options you should look [here](https://llvm.org/docs/LangRef.html)

 ## Generated IR